 I chose FTA because I was very impressed with what I saw during a personal tour led by Dan.
 The small number of cadets compared to larger schools was a highlight for me, and you truly felt a family feel.
 The instructor ratio also stood out, I could really see the bonds the instructors made with the students.
 The friendly but professional environment shown suited me, and I can confirm that everything I saw on that day, I received throughout my training.

 I also like where FTA are based, in Shoreham.
-There’s no better place to learn than taking off and within 2 minutes already talking to London, one of the busiest airspaces, in the world.
+There’s no better place to learn than taking off and within 2 minutes already talking to London, one of the busiest airspace, in the world.

 Can you explain what it was like to go solo for the first time?